Jim-Bar/PythonBot/README.md

 ## Use different bots

 By default, 5 bots are participating into the fight, and you will see that they are not very intelligent.
 These bots are located in the subdirectory `Bots/`.
-You can find other examples in the `BotLibrary` folder.
+You can find other examples in the `BotLibrary/` folder.
 To use a bot, just copy it to the `Bots/` folder.

 # Write your own bot !

 Creating your bot is very simple.
-What you need is to create a python file named by the name of you bot (for example `myBot.py`).
+What you need is to create a python file named by the name of your bot (for example `myBot.py`).
 Inside this file, create a function `main` that takes one argument `bot`:
 ```
 def main(bot):